 THE RIGHT TO CLEAN DRINK WATER

 Not having clean water to drink is still an issue in 2019.
-Very early in primary school, we have learned that water will forever sustain life on earth.
-Well, this changed when we messed with it by throwing trash in the ocean and rivers, not maintaining waterpipe infrastructures among others.
+Very early in primary school, we learned that water will forever sustain life on Earth.
+Well, this changed when we messed with it by throwing trash in the ocean and rivers, and not maintaining waterpipe infrastructures among others.
 It slowly became poisonous water.

-Living beings find their drink water contaminated and they are affected by it.
-Yes, that include use, the humans who made it happen.
+Living beings find their drinking water contaminated and they are affected by it.
+Yes, that includes us, the humans who made it happen.
 Many diseases originated from drinking contaminated water.
 If you think it has nothing to do with you, you’re mistaken.
 Those animals that drink that water will eventually end up in your food chain one way or the other.
-And don’t tell me it’s not possible because there is enough quality control which would prevent that because that is not true.
+And don’t tell me it’s not possible because there is enough quality control that would prevent that because that is not true.

 CONSEQUENCES OF DEREGULATION

 No, of course not.
 Despite the risks in the U.S. food industry business continues as normal.
-But you will be eventually be affected unless you start growing your own produce.
-It is very difficult to know whether the food that your buying has been processed with high-quality standards.
+But you will eventually be affected unless you start growing your own produce.
+It is very difficult to know whether the food that you buying has been processed with high-quality standards.